IOActive/HL7-Fuzzer/Readme.md

 * #### The --target option

-  * this option will allow you to selected specific fields of the message instead of random fields in the message.
+  * this option will allow you to select and fuzz specific fields of the message instead of random fields in the message.
   * If you want to fuzz all fields in a random manner, do not set this option.
   * By passing the target option a value of \<fuzz\> it will replace the chosen fields with fuzz data.
   * This message should be saved in the messages folder.